2025 Ethos Life Insurance Review: Rates, Pros & Cons

 Ethos Whole Life Insurance

-Ethos’ whole life insurance policies are geared toward seniors, serving as a final expense insurance option for older people who wish to help their loved ones cover costs like burial expenses once they pass away.
+Available to applicants aged 55-85 with coverage limited to a maximum of $20,000, Ethos guaranteed whole life insurance policies are geared toward seniors, serving best as a final expense insurance option to cover costs like burial expenses.

-Applicants between the ages of 55–85 are offered guaranteed approval in minutes — regardless of their health status.
 Guaranteed issue means approval is automatic regardless of health status, though coverage may include waiting periods for certain death causes during the first two years.
 Ethos allows applicants to answer several health-related questions online.
-Depending on their responses, they may be asked to respond to certain follow-up questions.
+Depending on your answers, you may be asked to respond to some follow-up questions.

-Available benefit amounts range from $1,000 to $20,000, and premiums won’t change throughout your lifetime.
+As a type of permanent policy, your premiums stay the same throughout your lifetime.
 After the first payment, coverage starts immediately.
 If you aren’t happy with your policy within the first 30 days of applying, you can cancel and get your money back.

 Average Guaranteed Whole Life Insurance Costs